ualsg/ualsg.netlify.app/content/authors/filip/_index.md

 Filip holds a PhD degree (top 5%) in 3D GIS from the Delft University of Technology in the Netherlands, where he also did an MSc in Geomatics.
 The list of his publications is available [here](https://filipbiljecki.com/#journals).

-Additional appointments:
+### Additional appointments
 * World Economic Forum, Global Future Council on Cities and Urbanization -- Council Fellow
+* Open Geospatial Consortium, 3DIM DWG -- Co-Chair
-* PLOS ONE, academic editor for GIS
+* PLOS ONE, Academic Editor for Geoinformatics
-* Open Geospatial Data, Standards and Software -- Editorial Board member
+* Open Geospatial Data, Standards and Software -- Editorial Board Member
-* International Society for Photogrammetry and Remote Sensing, WG IV/10: Advanced Geospatial Applications for Smart Cities and Regions -- Board member
+* International Society for Photogrammetry and Remote Sensing, WG IV/10: Advanced Geospatial Applications for Smart Cities and Regions -- Board Member
-* Open Geospatial Consortium -- various appointments
+* International Journal of Digital Innovation in the Built Environment -- Editorial Board Member